Associate of Arts

 Music: Vocal Performance Concentration

 Cost of Attendance

 For general college expense, students can view LCCC’s tuition and fees Web page.

-Development of technical skills adequate to meet the needs of artistic self-expression,
+- The development of technical skills adequate to meet the needs of artistic self-expression.

-Performance of a cross-section of music from the various styles represented in the complete repertory of the particular performance medium,
+- Performance of music from the various styles represented in the complete repertory of the particular performance medium.

-Participation in at least one chamber or large ensemble each semester in which the student is enrolled.
+Students participate in at least one performance ensemble each semester throughout the two-year period.

 Basic musicianship is developed in studies that prepare the student to function in a variety of musical roles, both primary and supportive.
 All music concentrations thus provide the following throughout the two-year period:

 - Programs for developing skills and basic understanding of musical properties such as rhythm, melody, harmony, timbre, texture, and form.

 - Repeated opportunities for enacting in a variety of ways roles such as listener, performer, composer, and scholar, and by responding to, interpreting, creating, analyzing, and evaluating music.